This information is for people renting privately in Northern Ireland.

 Speak to our advisers if an agent asks you to pay these fees.

-Restrictions on letting fees only apply to letting agents, not to individual landlords.
-It’s not illegal for a landlord to charge you for these things.
+Restrictions on charging letting fees only apply to letting agents, not individual landlords.
+It’s not illegal for a landlord who manages their own property to charge you for these things.

-If you pay any fees, get a receipt showing what the payment is for.
-You can always try and get the money back after you start the tenancy.
+If you do pay any fees, get a receipt showing what the payment is for.
+You can always try to get the money back after you start the tenancy.
+If the money is not returned to you, you may be able to take the agent to court to get the money back.
+You'll need to seek legal advice to do this.
+You have up to six years to try to reclaim the money.

 Holding deposit